Voters in Taiwan are

 But some voters are concerned that Mr Ma's policies will pave the way for unification with the mainland.

-"I hope we can see a win-win situation with China in the coming four years.
+"I feel calm and hopeful," said Hwang Shiu-mei, a mother of three who waited to vote at a polling station in Taipei."I hope we can see a win-win situation with China in the coming four years.
 We don't want to see a stalemate and hope for a better economy, along with peace and stability."

 Ms Tsai and Mr Ma both cast their votes early in the capital.